touhidshaikh/Checklists/VoIP/README.md

  **RECONNAISSANCE AND ENUMERATION**

 We enumerate entire implementation, The devices connected to the VoIP network, their open ports, and running services users information (extension, the device information, and logs).
-In this phase we aslo concentrate on finding extensions and usernames/passwords for users across the VoIP network.
+In this phase, we also concentrate on finding extensions and usernames/passwords for users across the VoIP network.
 The main focus of this phase is to find your way(s) in.
 Utilizing who and how someone uses the VoIP is key when trying to get in.
 And many more questions also below,
 - What types of phones are in use?
 - Who makes them?
-- Model of the devices?
+- Model of devices?
 - Where is the SIP Server implemented?
 - What’s the software in use?
 - Are they using TCP or UDP for traffic?
 - Are they sending it through secure means?
 - What are their IPs and what other ports are open on these devices? etc.
-These are all questions that need to be answered during the initial phase of the VoIP assesment and pentest.
+These are all questions that need to be answered during the initial phase of the VoIP assessment and pentest.

 **VULNERABILITY ANALYSIS**

-In this phase we focus to identifiy the security vulnerability on the implentation on the VoIP according to our organization standard and know standards.
+In this phase, we focus to identify the security vulnerability on the implementation of the VoIP according to our organization standard and know standards.
 We look for different vulnerabilities listed below.
 -  Extension Enumeration & Number Harvesting
 -  Identification of insecure services